DCOR-dev/ckanext-dcor_schemas/README.rst

     jobs for all resources (if not already done)
   - CKAN command `dcor-move-dataset-to-circle` for moving a dataset to a different circle
+  - CKAN command `send_mail` for sending emails using the CKAN email credentials

 Installation
 ------------